neurospin/scripts/2016_sulcal_depth/readme.txt

 map_sulcaldepth_clusters.py
 maps the significant cluster given by MEGHASurf.m using PyAnatomist
-NOTE:
+#NOTE:
-to map the heritability or pvalue use the example freeview command available inside
+to map the heritability or pvalue use the example freeview command available inside at the end such as: freeview -f /neurospin/imagen/BL/processed/freesurfer/fsaverage/surf/lh.inflated:overlay=/volatile/yann/megha/cluster_1000perm_covar_done/covar_GenCit5PCA_ICV_MEGHALogPvalLh.mgh

 draw_histogram.py
 plots the histograms of the depthMax for a particular sulci